n3rdopolis/rebeccablackos/README.txt

   boot from the CD.
 Once it boots you can use the live system.

 How to use Wayland:
-    Either select the boot option to start Wayland native on hardware, or boot into X, and open Wayland nested
+    Either select the boot option to start Wayland native on hardware, or boot into X, and open Wayland nested, or open it on a tty

     Wayland programs are in /usr/local/bin or the panel at the top.